A page about Arnold

 Thursday, June 24, 1971

 Mr. PUCINSKI.
-Mr. Speaker, today marks the completion of the 8 years of
+Mr. Speaker, today marks the completion of the 8 years

 tenure of Arnold Ordman as General Counsel of the National Labor